Skip to Content

 1. BACKGROUND INFORMATION

 2. All academic programs offered at Texas State are directly connected to the university’s mission.
 Initiating a new academic program at Texas State is intricately tied to the university’s strategic planning and master planning processes.
-This academic programming process is faculty-driven and begins at the academic unit where ideas for new academic programs are generated by faculty, in consideration of job market or workforce needs.
-Departments and schools review various proposal ideas for new programs and forward priorities to the college dean.
-At the college level, the priorities are vetted by the college leadership and a consolidated list of college planning priorities is submitted to the provost and executive vice president for Academic Affairs (provost) during the strategic planning time period.
-The provost reviews all the college-level priorities to formulate the Academic Affairs division strategic plan.
-The provost and college deans formally present their plans to the campus for a university-wide process that is inclusive to the university plan.
-Reviews at each level focus on multiple criteria to include the job market or workforce need, supply of similar majors from other public institutions in Texas, resources required, existing capacity and quality at the unit level, ability to meet the requirements of the 60X30TX, Texas Higher Education Strategic Plan: 2015-2030, Texas State’s National Research University Fund (NRUF) aspirations, projected enrollment, etc.
+This academic programming process is faculty-driven and begins at the academic unit where ideas for new academic programs are generated by faculty, in consideration of job market or workforce needs and university initiatives.
+Departments and schools will review various proposal ideas for new programs and forward priorities to the college dean.
+At the college level, the priorities will be vetted by college leadership and a consolidated list of college planning priorities will be submitted to the provost and executive vice president for academic affairs (EVPAA) during the strategic planning period.
+The provost and EVPAA will review all the college-level priorities to formulate the Academic Affairs division strategic plan.
+The provost and EVPAA and college deans will formally present their plans to the campus for a university-wide process that is inclusive to the university plan.
+Reviews at each level will focus on multiple criteria to include the job market or workforce need, supply of similar majors from other public institutions in Texas, potential for program duplication at Texas State, resources required, existing capacity and quality at the unit level, and ability to meet the requirements of the Texas Higher Education Coordinating Boards (THECB) strategic plan.

 3. The curricula in Texas State’s academic programs embody a coherent course of study in which, as a student progresses through a curriculum, the content of the program demands increasing levels of integration of knowledge.
 Academic programs demonstrate an appropriate sequencing of courses relevant to the field or discipline, so that course work is progressively more rigorous and demonstrates progressive advancement in a field that allows students to synthesize knowledge and grow in critical skills.

-4. * When considering the addition, change, or deletion of an academic program, faculty members should consult the department chairs, program directors, school directors, and college deans in their academic administrative unit and in other related programs, and if necessary, with outside experts.
-The college dean should then meet with the associate vice president for Academic Affairs and the dean of The Graduate College (if applicable for a graduate program) for an informal discussion about the program and to ensure consideration of the proposed addition, change, or deletion in appropriate strategic plans.
-Before writing begins, academic units should meet with the assistant vice president for Curriculum and Academic Programs regarding resources, templates, and processes for effective proposal development.
+4. When considering the addition, change, or deletion of an academic program, faculty members should consult the department chairs, program directors, school directors, and college deans in their academic administrative unit and in other related programs, and if necessary, with outside experts.
+The college dean should then meet with the vice provost for Academic Innovation and Success and the dean of The Graduate College (if applicable for a graduate program) for an informal discussion about the program and to ensure consideration of the proposed addition, change, or deletion in appropriate strategic plans.
+If there is potential program duplication, the college dean of the proposing unit should meet with their counterpart from the other college where such duplication potentially exists to resolve the issue before proceeding further.
+For new degree program proposals and other program additions that require resources, faculty should meet with the appropriate university vice presidents to gain support for the proposed program addition.
+Proposed program additions supported by the vice presidents will then be sent to the provost and EVPAA for ratification.
+Subsequently before writing begins, academic units should meet with the assistant vice provost for Curriculum and Academic Programs regarding resources, templates, and processes for effective proposal development.
 For each major in a degree program, a faculty program coordinator academically qualified in the field must be assigned for purposes of program coordination, curriculum development, and review.
 If applicable for educator preparation programs, faculty should meet with the director of the Office of Educator Preparation about the program and ensure consideration of the proposed addition, change, or deletion meets Texas Education Agency’s Requirements for Educator Preparation Programs, Title 19, Part 7, Chapter 228, Rule §228.35.

-5. This policy conforms to the rules, regulations, and policies of The Texas State University System (TSUS) Board of Regents, the Texas Higher Education Coordinating Board (THECB), and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+5. This policy conforms to the rules, regulations, and policies of The Texas State University System (TSUS) Board of Regents, the THECB, and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 2. DEFINITIONS